Sally Lilienthal: Career

 During World War II, Lilienthal moved Washington, D.C., where she wrote radio dramas for the Office of War Information.
 She became engaged to Arthur J. (Tom) Cohen Jr., a Navy lieutenant stationed in the Pacific.
 They married in 1945, after the war, and returned to San Francisco.
 In San Francisco, Lilienthal volunteered for a local anti-discrimination league, and in the early 1950s studied sculpture at the California School of Fine Arts (now the San Francisco Art Institute).
 Lilienthal made, exhibited, and sold works in clay, plastic, and resin, and remained an active sculptor until 1971.

 Lilienthal began to collect art.
 In the early 1960s, she was appointed to the San Francisco Arts Commission.
 Lilienthal also started an art auction series as a benefit for the San Francisco Art Institute and various political causes, including Eugene McCarthy's 1968 campaign for the Democratic presidential nomination.
 During the 1970s, Lilienthal was a member of the board of the San Francisco Museum of Modern Art; in 1978, she co-founded the museum's Rental Gallery (now the SFMOMA Artists Gallery).

 Lilienthal's husband Cohen died in the 1950s, and Lilienthal subsequently married lawyer George Hellyer; they divorced in 1963.
-In 1970, she married Philip Lilienthal, associate director of the University of California Press.
+In 1970, she married Philip Lilienthal, who was the associate director of the University of California Press.
 The couple founded the northern California chapter of the NAACP Legal Defense and Educational Fund.
 In 1971, Lilienthal and Ginetta Sagan founded the Western Region of Amnesty International.
 Lilienthal also served as the national vice chairwoman of Amnesty International in 1977, the year Amnesty won the Nobel Peace Prize.
-Lilienthal also served on the American Civil Liberties Union of Northern California.
+Lilienthal also served on the board of the American Civil Liberties Union of Northern California.